Uebert/Uebert/README.md

 ###

-📌 As a doctoral candidate in Computational Mathematics at USP, I specialize in developing numerical algorithms and mathematical tools using Python and MATLAB.
+📌 As a PhD candidate in Computational Mathematics at USP, I specialize in developing numerical algorithms and mathematical tools using Python and MATLAB.
 After some years teaching experience — from secondary school through graduate-level courses — I design and deliver clear, application-oriented tutorials that demystify complex mathematical concepts.

 - 🔭 I’m currently working on simulations to describe flow in porous media;
 - 🌱 I’m currently learning how to solve hyperbolic problems in FEniCSx.